 Beer-based cocktails aren’t yet the most popular category of drinks, only occasionally making their way on to bar and restaurant menus.
 However, they have seen something of a boom in popularity over the last decade, and beer drinks are an incredibly diverse category, from the classic, refreshing Shandy and its variations to hot mulled ales.
 The Shandy Maker leans towards the brighter and juicier side of the beer cocktail spectrum, relying on a hoppy, floral IPA and fresh herbs.
-But while it has beer and citrus juice, it pushes the definition of a Shandy with the addition of an overproof bourbon.
+But though the Shandy Maker has beer and citrus juice, it pushes the definition of a Shandy with the addition of an overproof bourbon.

 Since it is, technically, a Shandy, the drink also calls for fresh squeezed citrus juice—in this case it’s a mix of grapefruit and lemon juice.
-Since they’re both rather tart, it also gets simple syrup for balance.
+Since they’re both rather tart, the drink also gets simple syrup for balance.
 The result is a variety of summery flavors that blend together nicely, perfect for a hot afternoon on a patio or porch.

-- 2-4 leaves fresh marjoram
+- 2 to 4 leaves fresh marjoram

 - 1 3/4 ounces Old Forester 100-proof bourbon

 - 1/4 ounce lemon juice, freshly squeezed